hpoleselo/number_sorter_cpp/README.md

 # Number Sorter in C++

-NumberSorter is a C++ program that makes use of OOP to implement a NumberSorter class that reads a user-provided `.txt` file containing integer numbers and generates random integer numbers concurrently, sorting them using the sort ALGORITHM which has [O(n) complexity]().
+NumberSorter is a C++ program that makes use of OOP to implement a NumberSorter class that reads a user-provided `.txt` file containing integer numbers and generates random integer numbers concurrently by making use of Mutexes to avoid data racing between threads, sorting the read/generated numbers by using the sort ``std::sort`` algorithm from Standard Library Template, which has [O(n) complexity](https://en.cppreference.com/w/cpp/algorithm/sort).

 NumberSorter was developed in: